nirmal56/cpp/README.md

 # cpp
-these are c++ programs by nirmal patel.
+these are c++ programs and tasks given in training period.